British Primitive goat: Characteristics

-The typical British primitive is described as deep bodied, with a square frame and broad shoulders and back.
+The typical British primitive is deep bodied, with a square frame and broad shoulders and back.
 Its legs are shorter than its body depth, and have been observed to be bony, short, and straight.
 The goat normally has a long body and a neck that is frequently thick and short, a rounded belly and loins that are broad and deep.
 The breast bone is always projected forward.

 A British primitive's head tapers towards a fine muzzle, and contains a prominent frontal bone with a broad forehead.
 A concave face appears to be due to a dip or stop at the point where the forehead meets the face.
 The goat's ears are usually round, small, and upright.
 A buck's ears are smaller than those of a doe.
 Due to horn growth, the ears may be directed forwards.
 The beard of the British primitive is a key feature of the breed in both sexes and is always present.

 These goats have observed to be relatively small, with bucks possessing an average height 24 to 27 in at the withers, while does are 22 to 24 in.
 Bucks and does frequently weigh around 100–120 lb.
 Regional differences in size may occur.

 British primitive goats are a long-haired variety.
 The buck's hair is normally uniform, whereas the doe's hair may vary between thick and dense.
 The goat's hair is never smooth or glossy.
 The buck's coat is long to very long, blending with the beard and creating a fringe.
 A doe's hair varies and can go from thick and dense to very thick, with occasional longer fringes of hair down the spine and around the flanks.
 During winter, the hair of the goat is much thicker and denser, due to the compact under-wool of cashmere.
 The cashmere often pushes the outer coat upwards and out, giving the goat a bulky look.

 The horns of a British primitive normally form a "scimitar" or "dorcas" twist.
 The horns emerge high and parallel with the line of the forehead.
 The horns are thick at the base, and are often wide apart.
 A doe's horns range from scimitar to twisted, but are normally smaller and thinner.
-Individual of the breed are sometimes naturally polled (hornless), but it is not a very common characteristic.
+Individuals of the breed are sometimes naturally polled (hornless), but it is not a very common characteristic.

 Common colour patterns in British primitives include white, tan, wild patterning, badger-face, grey, light-belly, black, red cheek, mahogany, and face mask.
 Reverse stripes, belts, and spotting (pied) are also present in these goats.

 British primitive goats rut between August and December.
 The gestation period is 150 days.
 Up to one third of the kids die within the first few days from predation by foxes, large birds like crows, and birds of prey.